notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Parker25trumpTariffEq.md

 The [average tariff (weighted by imports) is 41%](https://youtu.be/j04IAbWCszg?t=982).
 By their logic ($\psi = 0.25$) , this means that this is equivalent to a [10.25% tax on all imports](https://youtu.be/j04IAbWCszg?t=1011). (although [Trump said Americans won't have higher prices](https://youtu.be/j04IAbWCszg?t=1030) but China, etc. will).
 #### Also
 - Is this why Trump's tariff math is such garbage?  [[Schasfoort25tariffChaosSense|Schasfoort25: Why Trump's tariff chaos actually makes sense (big picture)]]
+- [[Berkowitz25tariffMathError]]: the 4X error on the wrong equation.
 ___
 %% end Obsidian Notes %%